 How it Works

 For libraries not in the St. Louis Sub-Regional Zone, documents are offered first to the Regional and its partners.
 In Missouri, the Regional collection is divided between six institutions.
 After choosing what it needs for its collection, the Regional makes remainders available to Selective depository libraries in the state.
 We accomplish this through the use of our Missouri Exchange List website.
-Our site is simultaneously listed on the national FDLP Needs & Offers site, so materials posted immediately become visible to depositories nationwide.
 Missouri libraries should be given precedence if more than one library makes a claim.
 The Regional assigns a deadline on each list as we post them.
 The deadline is usually one month but could be shorter or longer depending on list content.
+Selective libraries may also offer items nationally using the FDLP eXchange site if they so choose.

 Any documents which remain unclaimed after the posting period may be given to non-FDLP libraries or to private citizens, or they may be discarded.
 Most important is to remember that according to Chapter 5, Section 15 of the FDLP Handbook, "Libraries cannot materially or financially benefit from the sale, transfer, or disposal of depository holdings, as these materials remain Government property.
 After following the procedures... the depository materials entrusted to your library may be sold as publications or as waste paper.
 The proceeds of the sale, together with a letter of explanation, must be sent to the Superintendent of Documents.
 Depository materials may never be bartered for goods or services."
 In other words, try to get unclaimed documents into appreciative hands if you can, but take care to ensure that your library does not profit by the disposition of this federal property.